 Carbohydrates can be classified into two types:

-• Complex carbohydrates: These are absorbed more slowly and provide sustained energy over a longer period of time.
-They are found in foods such as whole grains, whole wheat pasta, legumes and vegetables.
+• Complex carbohydrates: They are absorbed more slowly and provide sustained energy over a longer period of time.
+They are found in foods such as whole grains, whole-wheat pasta, legumes, and vegetables.

 For the cyclist, it is important to consume a combination of both types of carbohydrates:

-• Simple carbohydrates are ideal to consume before and after exercise, as they will provide you with quick energy to face your routes and will help you recover after the effort.
+• Simple carbohydrates are ideal for consuming before and after exercise, as they will provide you with quick energy to tackle your routes and help you recover after exertion.

-• Complex carbohydrates are the basis of your cycling diet and should be the main source of energy in your daily diet.
+• Complex carbohydrates are the foundation of your cycling diet and should be the main source of energy in your daily diet.

 Recommended amount of carbohydrates

-The amount of carbohydrates you need to consume will depend on several factors, such as your age, gender, weight, height, activity level and sports goals.
+The amount of carbohydrates you need to consume will depend on several factors, such as your age, sex, weight, height, activity level, and fitness goals.

-In general, it is recommended that cyclists consume between 50% and 60% of their daily calories as carbohydrates.
+In general, it is recommended that cyclists consume between 50% and 60% of their daily calories in the form of carbohydrates.

 Tips for choosing the best carbohydrates for cycling

-• Limit the consumption of simple sugars and refined carbohydrates such as sweets, pastries and sugary drinks.
+• Limit your intake of simple sugars and refined carbohydrates such as sweets, pastries, and sugary drinks.

 • Pay attention to the glycemic index (GI) of foods.
-The GI is an indicator of how quickly a food increases blood sugar.
-High GI foods will give you quick energy, but they can also cause an insulin spike followed by a blood sugar crash, which can leave you without energy during your ride.
+The GI is an indicator of how quickly a food raises blood sugar.
+Foods with a high GI will give you quick energy, but they can also cause an insulin spike followed by a blood sugar crash, which can leave you feeling sluggish during your ride.
 Choose foods with a low or moderate GI for sustained energy.

-Protein is necessary for muscle repair and growth.
-During exercise, muscle fibers are damaged and proteins help rebuild and strengthen them.
+Proteins are necessary for repair and muscle growth.
+During exercise, muscle fibers are damaged, and proteins help rebuild and strengthen them.

-Proteins are also important for the production of hormones and enzymes that are essential for sports performance.
+Proteins are also important for the production of hormones and enzymes that are essential for athletic performance.

 Recommended amount of protein

-The amount of protein you need to consume will depend on several factors, such as your age, gender, weight, height, activity level and sports goals.
+The amount of protein you need will depend on several factors, including your age, sex, weight, height, activity level, and fitness goals.

-In general, it is recommended that cyclists consume between 15% and 20% of their daily calories as protein.
+In general, it is recommended that cyclists consume between 15% and 20% of their daily calories in the form of protein.

 Tips for choosing the best proteins for cycling

-• Choose high-quality protein sources such as lean meat, fish, eggs, dairy and legumes.
+• Choose high-quality protein sources such as lean meat, fish, eggs, dairy products, and legumes.

 • Distribute protein consumption throughout the day.

-• Eat protein after exercise to help your muscles recover.
+• Consume protein after exercise to help your muscles recover.

 Fats: they are not just an enemy

-Fats are an essential macronutrient that provides energy, helps the absorption of vitamins and participates in the production of hormones.
+Fats are an essential macronutrient that provides energy, aids in the absorption of vitamins, and participates in hormone production.

-For a long time, fats were considered an enemy for the cyclist.
-However, it is now known that they are an essential nutrient for sports performance.
+For a long time, fats were considered an enemy of cyclists.
+However, they are now known to be an essential nutrient for athletic performance.

-Healthy fats such as those found in olive oil, nuts, avocado and oily fish are essential for heart, brain and immune system health.
+Healthy fats, such as those found in olive oil, nuts, avocados, and oily fish, are essential for heart, brain, and immune system health.

 Recommended amount of fat

-The amount of fat you need to consume will depend on several factors, such as your age, sex, weight, height, activity level and sports goals.
+The amount of fat you need to consume will depend on several factors, such as your age, sex, weight, height, activity level, and fitness goals.

-In general, it is recommended that cyclists consume between 20% and 30% of their daily calories as fat.
+In general, it is recommended that cyclists consume between 20% and 30% of their daily calories from fat.

-Micronutrients, such as vitamins and minerals, are essential for cyclist health and performance.
-Although they are needed in small amounts, they play a critical role in many bodily functions, such as energy production, muscle function, immune system health, and the absorption of other nutrients.
+Micronutrients, such as vitamins and minerals, are essential for a cyclist's health and performance.
+Although they are needed in small amounts, they play a fundamental role in many bodily functions, such as energy production, muscle function, immune system health, and the absorption of other nutrients.

-Cyclists have special micronutrient needs due to the physical wear and tear they suffer during training and competitions.
-Proper cycling nutrition should include a variety of foods rich in micronutrients to ensure optimal performance and good health.
+Cyclists have special micronutrient needs due to the physical demands they endure during training and competition.
+Proper cycling nutrition should include a variety of micronutrient-rich foods to ensure optimal performance and good health.

-• Vitamin A: is important for vision, skin health and the immune system.
-It is found in foods such as carrots, tomatoes, eggs and milk.
+• Vitamin A: It is important for vision, skin health, and the immune system.
+It's found in foods such as carrots, tomatoes, eggs, and milk.

-• Vitamin C: is a powerful antioxidant that helps protect cells from oxidative damage.
-It is found in foods such as citrus fruits, kiwi, strawberries and peppers.
+• Vitamin C: It is a powerful antioxidant that helps protect cells from oxidative damage.
+It's found in foods such as citrus fruits, kiwi, strawberries, and peppers.

-• Vitamin D: is important for calcium absorption and bone health.
-It is found in foods such as fatty fish, eggs, and fortified milk.
+• Vitamin D: It is important for calcium absorption and bone health.
+It's found in foods such as fatty fish, eggs, and fortified milk.

-• Vitamin E: is another antioxidant that helps protect cells from oxidative damage.
-It is found in foods such as vegetable oils, nuts and seeds.
+• Vitamin E: It's another antioxidant that helps protect cells from oxidative damage.
+It's found in foods such as vegetable oils, nuts, and seeds.

 • Vitamin K: It is important for blood clotting and bone health.
-It is found in foods such as leafy green vegetables, broccoli, and Brussels sprouts.
+It's found in foods such as leafy green vegetables, broccoli, and Brussels sprouts.

-• Iron: is essential for the transport of oxygen in the blood.
-It is found in foods such as red meat, poultry, fish, legumes and green leafy vegetables.
+• Iron: It is essential for transporting oxygen in the blood.
+It is found in foods such as red meat, poultry, fish, legumes, and green leafy vegetables.

-• Calcium: It is important for the health of bones and teeth.
-It is found in foods such as milk, yogurt, cheese, legumes, and green leafy vegetables.
+• Calcium: It is important for healthy bones and teeth.
+It's found in foods such as milk, yogurt, cheese, legumes, and green leafy vegetables.

-• Magnesium: It is important for energy production, muscle function and nervous system health.
-It is found in foods such as nuts, seeds, legumes and green leafy vegetables.
+• Magnesium: It is important for energy production, muscle function, and nervous system health.
+It's found in foods such as nuts, seeds, legumes, and green leafy vegetables.

-• Potassium: It is important for muscle function, heart health and blood pressure.
-It is found in foods such as bananas, potatoes, oranges and legumes.
+• Potassium: It is important for muscle function, heart health, and blood pressure.
+It's found in foods such as bananas, potatoes, oranges, and legumes.

 Tips to ensure adequate micronutrient intake

-• Pay attention to foods rich in micronutrients and be sure to include them in your diet.
+• Pay attention to foods rich in micronutrients and make sure to include them in your diet.

-• If necessary, you can consider supplementation with a specific multivitamin for athletes.
+• If necessary, you may consider supplementing with a multivitamin specifically for athletes.

-Good nutrition planning is essential for the cyclist.
-Knowing what to eat, when to eat and in what quantity will help you optimize your performance, avoid digestive problems during your routes and recover better after effort.
+Good nutrition planning is essential for cyclists.
+Knowing what to eat, when to eat it, and how much will help you optimize your performance, avoid digestive problems during your rides, and recover better after exercise.

 • Do you want to improve your performance?